-If you have some spare apples you need to use and a craving for a super quick, easy and delicious dessert, this Rustic Apple Tart is for you!
+If you have some spare apples you need to use and a craving for a super quick, easy and delicious dessert, this Rustic Apple Galette with Applesauce is for you!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.